yext/search-core/docs/answers-core.facetoption.selected.md

 ## FacetOption.selected property

-Whether or not the filter is selected in the search results
+Whether or not the filter is selected in the search results.

 <b>Signature:</b>